 Do you have problems adding more vegetables to your plate?

 If yes, then try to build up the portion of vegetables gradually.
-An easier way for you to take in a mountain of nutrients from vegetables is to make them into smoothie.
+An easier way for you to take in a mountain of nutrients from vegetables is to make them into a smoothie.

-You’re different.
-Your vegan diet includes more whole food and coconut oil.
 So now, you have a vegan diet that is truly good for acne.
 Not only that, this diet will help you prevent future acne flare, provided you stick to it for good.